-To clear the IBM embedded Security Chip, complete the following procedure:
+To clear the IBM embedded Security Subsystem, complete the following procedure:

-- 1. Shut down and restart the computer.

-- 2. When the Configuration/Setup Utility prompt appears on the screen, press F1.
-The main menu of the Configuration/Setup Utility opens.

-- 3. Select Security.

-- 4. Select IBM TCPA Feature Setup.

-- 5. Select Clear IBM TCPA Security Feature.

-- 6. Select Yes.

-- 7. Press Esc to continue.

-- 8. Press Esc to exit and save the settings.
+- 1. Shut down and restart the computer. - When the Setup Utility prompt appears on the screen, press F1.
+The main menu of the Setup Utility opens. - 3.
+Select Security. - 4.
+Select IBM TCPA Security Feature and press Enter. - 5.
+Select Yes. - 6.
+Press Enter to confirm you choice. - 7.
+Press F10 to save your changes and exit the Setup Utility. - 8.
+Select Yes and press Enter.
+The computer will restart.

-Clearing the IBM embedded Security Chip (ThinkPad)
+Clearing the IBM embedded Security Subsystem (ThinkPad)

-If you want to erase all user encryption keys from the IBM embedded Security Chip and clear the administrator password for the chip, you must clear the chip.
-Read the information below before clearing the IBM embedded Security Chip.
+If you want to erase all user encryption keys from the IBM embedded Security Subsystem and clear the administrator password, you must clear the subsystem.
+Read the information below before clearing the IBM embedded Security Subsystem.